joanna209/tutoring/cs6080/24T1/w15a/wk04/slides.md

 ## Demo

-- Let's fetch the first 20 pokemon and append the pokemon names as list tags to the DOM!
+- Let's recursively fetch the first 20 pokemon (and their details) and append the pokemon names as list tags to the DOM!

 ---